 6. Gas porosity defects

 Gas porosity defects usually happen due to the trapped gas inside the molten metal.
 These types of gas might be oxygen, nitrogen, or hydrogen.
 Pinholes, subsurface blowholes, and open holes are common gas porosity casting defects in casting manufacturing.

 We have already mentioned the possible defects you might find in castings.
 This section will demonstrate the nine most common casting defects found in a foundry.
 We will also elaborate on the possible causes of these defects and how to solve them.

 It is one type of gas porosity defect.
-Porosities are typically tiny small gas bubbles, and blowholes or blisters are large gas bubbles inside the molten metal.
-Later After the casting process, these gas bubbles turn into a blowhole defect.
-Two types of blowholes may appear on the casting, porosities, and blowholes.
+Porosities are tiny small gas bubbles, and blowholes or blisters are large gas bubbles inside the molten metal.
+Later After casting, these gas bubbles turn into a blowhole defect.
+Two types of blowholes may appear on the casting, porosities and blowholes.

 Causes: Blowhole usually forms due to the high moisture on the chills.
 Besides, Low permeability, inadequate vents, and improper sand mixing may also lead to blowhole defects.

 Solutions: During the process, it is necessary to ensure the use of dry chills and coatings and the optimum temperature of the target metal.
 It is essential to avoid using refined sand grains during the sand casting process.